Go To Previous Page

 18. Avian Veterinarian

-Avian veterinarians specialize in the health and medical care of birds, including pet birds, poultry, and exotic species.
+Avian veterinarians specialize in birds.
+They treat pet birds, poultry, and exotic bird species.
+They work in avian clinics or research institutions.

 Educational Qualification:

-A Doctor of Veterinary Medicine (DVM) or Veterinary Medicine Doctor (VMD) degree is required, with additional training or certification in avian medicine.
+• A Doctor of Veterinary Medicine (DVM) or Veterinary Medicine Doctor (VMD) degree is required.

 Salary: